Headstorm/Interview/challenges/DataScienceChallenge.md

 Can we use geographical coordinates paired with a point in time to determine the season?
-In this competition, the challenge is to develop an algorithm which accurately identifies a season based on coordinates and time.
-Doing so will allow ag-tech data providers to match agronomic activities to a season.
+In this competition, the challenge is to develop an algorithm which accurately identifies a season based on the inputs of coordinates and time.
+Correct labeling of location and time data will allow ag-tech data providers to match agronomic activities to a growing season.

 The challenge is ingesting and interpreting data from open APIs and other data sources to determine which data is useful, finding the signal in the sea of information.